-APPENDIX 4: FACILITIES & OTHER RESOURCES
+APPENDIX 5: FACILITIES & OTHER RESOURCES

 This information is used to assess the capability of the organizational resources, including subrecipient resources, available to perform the effort proposed.
 Identify the facilities to be used (Laboratory, Animal, Computer, Office, Clinical and Other).
 If appropriate, indicate their capacities, pertinent capabilities, relative proximity, and extent of availability to the project.

 Describe only those resources that are directly applicable to the proposed work.
 Describe other resources available to the project (e.g., machine shop, electronic shop) and the extent to which they would be available to the project.
 For proposed investigations requiring access to experimental user facilities maintained by institutions other than the applicant, please provide a document from the facility manager confirming that the researchers will have access to the facility.
+Such documents, provided that they do not become letters of support or recommendation, may be printed on any letterhead.
 Please provide the Facility and Other Resource information as an appendix to your project narrative.